I’ve stayed in hundreds of hotels over the years and learned something most travelers miss.

 Direct vs. Third-Party Bookings

 Here’s the truth about booking sites.
 They’ll save you money upfront.
-Sometimes a lot of money (I’ve seen differences of $50 or more per night).
+Sometimes a lot of money, I’ve seen $50-plus differences per night.

 But hotels hate third-party bookings.

 I book direct when I care about the experience.
-When I want a shot at an upgrade or need flexibility with my reservation.
-The hotel sees you as their guest, not someone else’s customer.
+Want a shot at an upgrade?
+Need flexibility with your reservation?
+That’s when you go straight to the source.
+The hotel sees you as their guest, not some customer filtered through a third party.

 Book third-party when you’re just sleeping there and price matters most.